jdbctemplatemapper/jdbctemplatemapper/readme.md

  JdbcTemplate is a good option for complex enterprise applications where an ORMs magic/nuances become challenging.
  JdbcTemplate simplifies the use of JDBC but is verbose.

  JdbcTemplateMapper makes CRUD with Spring's JdbcTemplate simpler.
-It provides one liners for CRUD and methods which make querying of relationships less verbose.
+It provides one liners for CRUD and features which help to make querying of relationships less verbose.

  [Javadocs](https://jdbctemplatemapper.github.io/jdbctemplatemapper/javadoc/)